Bear Grylls OBE is an adventurer, presenter and author.

 After months of rehabilitation, always focusing on his childhood dream of Everest, he became fit enough to attempt the world’s highest peak.

 Grylls has a natural talent for communication.
-As a result, his TV shows have brought him worldwide acclaim.
+As a result, his TV shows have brought him worldwide acclaim and fans all over the world.

-Bear’s first TV break came in a ‘Sure For Men’ deodorant TV commercial (Rexona, worldwide).
+Bear’s first TV break came in a ‘Sure For Men’ deodorant TV commercial (Rexona).
 This TV ad featured the story of Bear’s Everest climb and what makes him most nervous!

 His first significant TV Series was for Channel Four, called ‘Escape to the Legion’.
 Bear undertook simulated basic training with Legionnaires in North Africa.